 This is just a fancy way of saying that our members can do business with us in the manner in which they choose – over the phone, within our repair shops, through our AAA app or on our website.

-Our promise to AAA members is that we will continue to innovate, research and develop methods that leverage new technologies into our traditional services, like road service and repair.
+Our promise to AAA members is that we will continue to innovate, research and develop methods that leverage new technologies into our traditional services, like roadside service and repair.
 In fact, our Car Care Plus locations in the Columbus area just launched a new digital inspection service that allows members and customers to view photos and videos of their vehicle’s condition on their smartphone or tablet.

 Additionally, we launched the latest in mobile battery testing technology that enables our roadside technicians to perform quicker and more accurate battery tests at the roadside in far less time.